The 36 secrets to SPEAKING Advanced English in conversation

-- The "Walter Mitty" method for never having nothing interesting to talk about.
+- The "Walter Mitty" method for always having interesting topics to talk about.

-- How to vary your speech so that you don’t sound dumb by repeating the same thing again and again and again and again (I'll teach you a powerful exercise you can use to ensure every conversation you ever have is better than anything you ever had before).
+- How to vary your speech so you don’t sound dumb by repeating the same thing again and again and again and again (I'll share with you a powerful exercise guaranteed to ensure every conversation you ever have is better than anything you've ever had before).